SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

 # Manually C++ Back-end Development On Mac

-I'm a new hire that the company has recently given a job for me, and I've got a
+I'm a new hire that the company has recently given me a job, and I've got a

-working notebook Mac, I need to code Linux server using C++ on Mac.
+work notebook Mac, I need to code Linux server using C++ on Mac.
 I wonder if

 is there any tips to do that?

 ## 1.First Supposition

-I used to run Fedora on Mac using Paralles Desktop 11, and I heard that Docker
+I used to run Fedora on Mac using Parallels Desktop 11, and I heard that Docker

-support Contianer carrying Linux on Mac, and I know that I could use Web Services
+support Container carrying Linux on Mac, and I know that I could use Web Services

 to run C++ code under Linux, as Amazon Elastic Compute Cloud(EC2: Cloud Server)